madisoncissell/digitallibraries/pages/technical.md

 - Obligation: Optional
 - Content guidelines: This field should be a brief summary/synopsis of the interview in 3-5 sentences.
 It should cover major points of the interview.
 If being used for an object, it should briefly describe the object and its significance.
 - Applicable controlled vocabularies: N/A
-- Mapping to Dublin Core: “Description” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/description/
+- Mapping to Dublin Core: “Description” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/description/"> Dublin Core Standards for "Description" </a>
 - Example: Darren Bender-Beauregard provides a background on growing up Mennonite on the East Coast before attending Goshen College.
 He now resides in Paoli, Indiana on Brambleberry Farm, where is family has a homestead and sells pawpaw and persimmon seedlings.
 Darren describes his knowledge of pawpaws and persimmons, the grafting process, and his agricultural network.

 **Interviewee**